Advocacy | Be Their Voice

 STAY IN THE KNOW

-Heritage wants Medicaid reimbursement to be reformed during the legislative session.
+Heritage wants Medicaid reimbursement to be reformed.

 Stay tuned to see how you can help in the coming months.
 We appreciate your support.